 - Extractive Metallurgy, the engineer produces and purifies metals from ores, concentrates and scrap (recycling) using hydrometallurgy (water chemistry), electrometallurgy (electrochemistry), and/or pyrometallurgy (thermal chemistry);

-- Physical Metallurgy, the engineer processes the metals into products by, for example, alloying, forging, casting, and powdering to control chemical, physical and mechanical properties such as corrosion resistance, strength and ductility;
+- Physical Metallurgy, the engineer processes the metals into products by, for example, alloying, forging, welding, casting, and powdering to control chemical, physical and mechanical properties such as corrosion resistance, strength and ductility;

 - Materials Processing, the engineer applies similar principles as the above to develop the best materials for applications involving ceramics, glasses, composites, and polymers as well as certain minerals and metals; and